Study Abroad in Israel

 Cancellation by Regent University for causes described in this section shall not be a violation of its obligations to any traveler.

 We encourage all study abroad/tour travelers to protect themselves with the “Cancel For Any Reason Insurance” plan.
 The plan provides comprehensive protection for travelers should something unexpected happen during or prior to the tour.
-Regent University has partnered with RoamRight if you choose to purchase this addition insurance through them.
+Regent University has partnered with RoamRight if you choose to purchase this additional insurance through them.
 This is not required.

 - Flight delay insurance